 - Verify that skis and steering operate freely.
 Check corresponding action of skis versus handlebar. - 4.
-Check fuel and coolant for levels and leaks.
-Replenish if necessary and see an authorized Ski-Doo dealer in case of any leaks. - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
-Hood and side panels must be also properly latched. - Activate the throttle control lever several times to check that it operates easily and smoothly.
-It must return to idle position when released. - Activate the brake lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
-It must fully return when released. - 8.
-Apply parking brake and check if it operates properly.
+Check fuel level.
+Replenish if necessary. - 5.
+Check injection oil level (E-TEC models).
+Replenish if necessary. - Check coolant and brake fluid levels.
+In case of a low level, contact an authorized Ski-Doo dealer. - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
+Hood and side panels must be also properly latched. - 8.
+Check track condition.
+Remove snow or ice if necessary. - 9.
+Check rear suspension slider shoes condition. - Activate the throttle control lever several times to check that it operates easily and smoothly.
+It must return to idle position when released. - 11.
+Activate the brake lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
+It must return to the rest position when released. - Apply parking brake and check if it operates properly.
 Leave parking brake applied.